This is my story…

 My name is Stacey and I live in Massachusetts with my husband, and two children.
 We relocated from Stuart, Florida to New England in August 2015.
 Since we have been living here, we have been homeschooling our girls, so they are on my husband’s work schedule, which is crazy.

-When I was 14, I got my first job at Tropical Smoothie Café where I dressed on the side of a busy street in a banana costume to bring customers inside.
-However, my first day I was trained on smoothies, wraps, and running the cash register.
+When I was 14, I got my first job at Tropical Smoothie Café where I dressed as a banana and stood on the side of US 1 to bring customers inside.
+On my first day, I was trained on smoothies, wraps, and running the cash register.
 During my sophomore year of high school, I got into the culinary program at my school where I competed in culinary competitions and got a job as an apprentice in a local country club.
 I would later come back to this country club as their Executive Sous Chef.

 I attended Johnson & Wales University in North Miami and majored in Culinary Arts and completed two internships in Germany.
 I made the most of my time at Johnson & Wales, volunteering, working for the University, and helping the chef instructors on catered parties.
 My last internship in Germany is where I met my husband, Victor.
 He was my supervisor and we worked great together.
 After I completed my education, I moved over to Germany for one year.
 During this time is where I worked in Pastry!
 I loved it and learned so many things every day.

-When we moved to New England it was totally different than Florida for sure.
-I joined a MOPS group (Mothers of Preschoolers) and it was exactly what I and my girls needed; we had found our community.
-For the past 5 years, I have been food-blogging so I can keep up my skills and have a tie with the industry that I love so much.
+After we moved to Massachusetts, I joined a MOPS group (Mothers of Preschoolers), and it was exactly what my girls and I needed; we had found our community.
+I began food-blogging as way to keep up my skills and have a tie with the industry that I love so much.
 I also learned about food photography, SEO, and creating my website.
+In 2018, I rebranded my blog to Sprinkles by Stacey.

-In March, we had a local cookie artist and fellow MOPS mom come and teach my MOPS group how to cookie decorate and I was hooked!!!
+In March 2020, my MOPS groups had a local cookie artist and fellow MOPS mom come and teach our group how to cookie decorate and I was hooked!
 During quarantine, I took class after class loving it even more!
-On May 16, I became a licensed residential kitchen and I have loved every minute of it.
+On May 16, 2020, I became a licensed residential kitchen and I have loved every minute of it.
 I am so happy that I can continue to be a part of the industry that I love in a new way.